|

 Irrigated corn root systems have about 1/2 the depth of dryland corn.

 The normal rooting depth of irrigated corn is 3 feet.
-Dryland corn is
+Dryland corn

-nitrogen management difficult at best for corn production.
+and nitrogen management difficult at best for corn production.

 See graphs A and B regarding corn root